nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![FindApplicationSequenceDiagram](images/FindApplicationSequenceDiagram.png)

-### Sort feature
+### 5.4 Sort Applications feature

 #### About
-sprINT offers the options to sort the applications list in two ways:
+The sort command is a feature that enables users to rearrange the list of applications they see on the GUI in 2 ways:
-- `sort deadline` will sort by the deadline of upcoming tasks
+- `sort deadline` will sort applications by the deadline of upcoming tasks in ascending order (i.e. from earliest to latest).

+<div style="page-break-after: always;"></div>

+<div markdown="span" class="alert alert-info">:information_source: **Note:** Only applications that have a task
+associated will be displayed in the sorted list.
+Those without an associated task will **not** be shown.</div>

+<div style="page-break-after: always;"></div>

-- `sort alphabetical` will sort by the alphabetical order of the company names; if there are two application entries to the same company, the tiebreaker will be the alphabetical order of role
+- `sort alphabetical` will sort applications by the company name in ascending order.
+If there are two or more applications under the same company, the role will be used as a tiebreaker.

 #### Implementation
 The sort application mechanism is facilitated by the Ui, Logic and Model components of sprINT.

-Given below are the steps that illustrate the interaction between the components when it receives a valid sort application command from the user.
+Given below are the steps that illustrate the interaction between the components when it receives a valid sort command from the user.

 1. The Ui component receives the user command from the `CommandBox` of sprINT's GUI.
-2. The command is processed as a value of type string, and is passed to `ApplicationLogicManager` via its `execute()` method.
+2. The command is processed as a value of type `String`, and is passed to `ApplicationLogicManager` via its `execute()` method.
 3. The `ApplicationLogicManager` passes the string input to the `InternshipBookParser` via the `parseCommand()` method.
 4. The `InternshipBookParser` in turn creates an `SortApplicationCommandParser` that is responsible for the specific purpose of parsing user commands for sorting the application list.